This blog may contain affiliate links. Read our disclosure policy for more info.

 - Pet friendly?: Yes, one level of the hotel is reserved for guests with pets you must book this in advance.

-At the Rimrock Hotel, they also have a highly rated day spa offering couples massages.
+The Rimrock Hotel also has a highly-rated day spa offering couples massages.
 The on-site restaurant and bar have amazing views for a romantic dinner, and the rooms range from standard more affordable options to pure luxury with spa tubs!

-You can check availability and book the Rimrock Hotel online here.
+You can check availability and book the Rimrock Hotel on Booking.com here.

-- Cost: $135+ CAD for a standard double room with two double beds.
+- Cost: $240+ CAD for a standard room with two queen beds.

-- Amenities & Facilities: Hot tub, sauna, restaurant and bar, free parking, air conditioning and heating in every room as well as tea and coffee making facilities.
+- Amenities and Facilities: Hot tub, sauna, restaurant and bar, free parking, air conditioning and heating in every room as well as tea and coffee making facilities.

 - Location: A 10-minute walk from the center of Banff town on Banff Ave